 - Applying for a penalty abatement

 After a State tax audit, you only have a certain number of days to file a written request with the Treasury Department for an informal appeals conference.
 There are time limits to other kinds of appeals.
-If you miss all of the appeals deadline, it is still possible to get your state to re-open your audit and correct your balance at any time, but only in cases involving a clear error.
+If you miss all the appeals deadlines, it is still possible to get the state to re-open your audit and correct your balance at any time, but only in cases involving a clear error.

 Don’t wait one more day.
-If you want to appeal your audit, contact us immediately to speak to a qualified, state and IRS tax audit lawyer to talk about how we can help.
+If you want to appeal your audit, contact us immediately to speak to a qualified state and IRS tax audit lawyer to talk about how we can help.